 • an accurate reflection of a student’s achievement against the course criteria

-• submitted by the due date/s (see TASC key dates calendar)
+• submitted by the due date/s (see TASC Key Dates)

-• accurate and error free (schools should have quality control and data-entry control checks in place).
+• rigorous and error free (schools should have quality control and data-entry control checks in place).

 1. Determine each individual student’s final internal ratings for each criterion – Determining final ratings: General Information for Teachers

-2. Provide students with their final internal ratings (additional information below)
+2. Provide students with their final internal ratings (see the ‘Reporting final internal ratings to students’ tab below).

-3. Submit final internal ratings to TASC via TRACS or the sector-based reporting system, i.e., SARIS by the due date/s.
+3. Submit final internal ratings to TASC (via TRACS for Catholic and Independent schools, or SARIS for DECYP schools) by the due date/s.

-TASC provides a verification period for schools to ensure that the uploaded internal ratings are error free.
+After submissions close, TASC provides a verification period for schools to ensure that the uploaded internal ratings are error free.
 Any required corrections must be made before the end of the verification period.
-Additional information about the verification process can be found below.
+The rating verification process for the school is usually coordinated by the TLO.

 Verification of internal ratings process:

-1. Run the TRACS’ Rating Verification reports from TRACS and distribute to individual class teachers.
+1. Run the Rating Verification reports in TRACS and distribute to individual class teachers.
 Teachers are to confirm that the ratings are accurate by signing and dating the document.

-2. Corrections to incorrect ratings must be made on both the Rating Verification report and in TRACS (or the sector-based reporting system, i.e., SARIS before the end of the verification period)
+2. Make any corrections to incorrect ratings must be made on both the Rating Verification report and in TRACS or SARIS before the end of the verification period.

-3. Archive the Rating Verification Reports, including those annotated.
+3. File copies of the Rating Verification reports, including annotations.
 Schools may need to access these reports at a later stage.

 Students must be made aware of the final internal ratings the teacher, on behalf of the school, are reporting to TASC.